movor/torch/README.md

 v0.3.0
 ```

-So, if your intent is to use e.g. Laravel 5.5, you should switch to latest v0.1 version,
+So, if your intent is to use e.g. Laravel 5.5, you should switch to the latest v0.1.x version,
 in this case `v0.1.1`

 ```bash